briannazawadzki/examples/sgd/README.md

 The RML imaging workflow is demonstrated in [`src/sgd.py`](src/sgd.py).
 We recommend looking through that file before reading the rest of this document.
 If you are new to PyTorch idioms, we recommend familiarizing yourself with the [PyTorch basics](https://mpol-dev.github.io/MPoL/background.html#pytorch) first.

 # Validation
-Since we are using mock data, we have the advantage of knowing the true sky.
+Since this example uses mock data, we have the advantage of knowing the true sky image.
 This allows us to calculate a 'validation loss' between the synthesized image and the true sky.

 $$
 L_\mathrm{validation} = \frac{1}{N} \sum_i^N (I_{\mathrm{true},i} - I_{\mathrm{syn}, i})^2